 I’d heard of it many times before and seen hundreds of people wearing T-shirts proudly showing off the event.
 However, in the ten years of its existence I’d never actually got the chance to do it.
 Until a couple of weeks ago when I didn’t only do the race once, I did it ten times.

 First of all, to anyone reading this who has no idea what Vertical Rush is, The event is an annual vertical race which takes place at Tower 42 near Liverpool Street.
-By vertical race I mean one that, unlike your average
+By vertical race I mean one that, unlike your average parkrun, goes upwards – in this case via the staircase of very big office tower.

 The event is a set up by Shelter, a charity that helps millions of people dealing bad housing or homelessness, and sees hundreds of people take on the event whilst raising hundreds of thousands of pounds for the cause.